MBaldessari77/blog/_posts/2017-02-13-debug-github-pages-with-jekill-on-windows.md

 * First update bundle [Keeping your site up to date with the GitHub Pages](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/#keeping-your-site-up-to-date-with-the-github-pages-gem)

-* Then to serve site: [Step 4: Build your local Jekyll site](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/#step-4-build-your-local-jekyll-site)
+* Then to build and serve site: [Step 4: Build your local Jekyll site](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/#step-4-build-your-local-jekyll-site)